redux-form/redux-form/src/pages/SynchronousValidation.md

 **IMPORTANT:** Synchronous validation happens _on every render_, so, if your field value is invalid, your `field.error` value will always be present.
 You will probably only want to show validation errors once your field has been `touched`, a flag that is set for you by `redux-form` when the `onBlur` event occurs on your field.
+When you submit the form, all the fields are marked as `touched`, allowing any of their validation errors to show.